 - "I laughed.
 I cried.
 It was better than Cats!"
 Fun fact: This is a Memetic Mutation paraphrased from a 1980s Saturday Night Live skit, in which a hypnotist entranced his audience to recommend his show to others.

-- Car magazines, British ones in particular, are fond of praising models with particularly good space utilization by comparing them to the TARDIS.
+- Car magazines, British ones in particular, are fond of praising models with particularly good space utilization by comparing them to the TARDIS, which is quite ironic given that the Doctorís TARDIS has been established as being an extremely outdated model.

 - The word chic in fashion, can be applied to anything the reviewer likes, the word having no actual meaning unto itself.